Easy, Inexpensive Cove Lighting Uses Foam Crown Molding and LED Light Tape

 LED Light Tape Plugs in – Can Be Trimmed to Any Length

 LED lighting devices have gotten more and more compact.
-The LED tape I used for this project came from Crown Molding LED Lighting and is unsurpassed for its slim profile, light weight, ease of installation and light output.
+The LED tape I used for this project came from Crown Molding LED Lighting and is unsurpassed for its slim profile, lightweight, ease of installation, and light output.
 The pressure-sensitive adhesive backing allows it to be stuck directly onto the molding.

 Lights Can Be Controlled Remotely

-Not only can these LED lights be dimmed and brightened with a compact, wireless remote control unit, but they can be set to a variety of flashing patterns… just in case you want to introduce a disco mode into you next party.
+Not only can these LED lights be dimmed and brightened with a compact, wireless remote control unit, but they can be set to a variety of flashing patterns… just in case you want to introduce a disco mode into your next party.

 Have your project done by a local, qualified professional.

 Not everyone is in a position to do a project themselves.
 That's why I've partnered with HomeAdvisor Powered by Angi to provide you with free quotes from qualified local professionals.